-- 5.65.
+- The garage provides inadequate storage space for car and other essentials (bicycles, gardening, DIY etc) - The associated house itself has inadequate storage space / kitchen space (laundry, freezer, etc) therefore requiring garage space as an essential alternative. - 5.64.
+Manual for Streets surveys49 indicate a maximum garage usage for parking of just 45%, and a minimum of 36%.
+In a study undertaken for Essex County Council by Mouchel50 the reported figure was just 22%. - 5.65.
 Furthermore, we recognise that trades and crafts people may need a van rather than just a car, and therefore that provision (certainly on larger developments) should be made for safe and secure parking of such vehicles. - 5.66.
 To support the policy to reduce car usage, we recognise that alternative means of transport must be made more attractive.
 Having safe and secure cycling parking at both ends of a cycle journey is one way of making it easier for people to consider making journeys by bicycle. - 5.67.
 Local Plan Policy TI/3 (Parking Provision) requires parking provision to be provided in accordance with indicative standards provided in Figure 11 of that document.
 The policy also requires cycle parking to be provided to at least the minimum standards set out in Figure 11.
 In Histon & Impington, we consider cycle provision should take into account the needs of visitors and our standards therefore apply additional cycle requirements to those set by the District.
-Cambridge City Council, in their 2018 Local Plan include cycle parking standards for residents, employees and visitors. - 5.68.
+Cambridge City Council, in their 2018 Local Plan51 include cycle parking standards for residents, employees and visitors. - 5.68.
 Histon & Impington is within easy cycling distance of Cambridge and has a level of cycling more comparable to that of the city than to most of the rural villages within South Cambridgeshire.
 It is therefore more appropriate to meet City rather than South Cambridgeshire cycle parking standards for developments within Histon & Impington. - 5.69.
 The growth in use of cargo and trailer bicycles, which are often bulky, long and may be used for transporting children and heavy items is noted, as is the growth in the use of electric bikes.
 The latter create the opportunity for the less physically mobile to cycle.

-- 5.70.
+5.70.
 The purpose of this Policy is to provide parking provision standards for cars and cycles which new development must adhere to.
-The Policy supports the standards set by South Cambridgeshire District Council for car parking provision but provides a different approach with regard to on and off curtilage parking appropriate to the context of the Plan Area. - 5.71.
-The Policy also supports the standards set by South Cambridgeshire District Council for cycle parking but incorporates additional requirements for cycle parking.
+The Policy supports the standards set by South Cambridgeshire District Council for car parking provision but provides a